RENANZG/My-Android/README.md

   <li>Use full-disk encryption to protect data at rest.
 Both iOS and Android offer this feature.</li>
   <li>Enable a strong, alphanumeric password rather than a simple PIN or pattern.</li>
   <li>Consider using a secondary device for sensitive communication that you do not use for other activities.</li>
-  <li>Consider using encrypted messaging apps like Session, Simplex or Signal, which offer end-to-end encryption.</li>
+  <li>Consider using encrypted messaging apps like Simplex, Session or Signal, which offer end-to-end encryption.</li>
   <li>Use a VPN (Virtual Private Network) to obscure your online activities from ISPs and other intermediaries.
 Your data could be collect by data brokers and selled to government. </li>
   <li>Disable Wi-Fi, Bluetooth, and GPS when not in use to reduce tracking risks.</li>
   <li>Regularly check app permissions to ensure no unauthorized access to your location or microphe.</li>